 Notes:

-- Each application will be scored as unsatisfactory, satisfactory, using the above rubric.
+- Each application will be scored as unsatisfactory, satisfactory, or outstanding, using the above rubric.
 Applications scored as unsatisfactory will not be retained.
 The final selection of trainees will consider the application score as well as EDI responses and disciplinary area to ensure a diversity of high-quality trainees in the program.

 - Some universities provide additional financial support to enable us to offer more scholarships to candidates from their university.
 We will fill those spaces first with the highest-ranking applicants from those institutions, to maximise the numbers of spots available across the country.